 At Arden's Garden, we like to focus on healthy options and sustainability.
 Our smoothies no longer require the use of straws since we've adopted sippy cup lids, but we do offer agave straws if necessary.
 Also, our plastic food containers and bottles can be recycled.

 In an effort to help increase sustainability efforts here in Georgia, we've researched various ways that you can recycle effectively throughout the metro Atlanta area.

+There are specific items that can be recycled in Atlanta, and each county is different.
 Both Dekalb and Gwinnett counties offer a single-stream recycling program.
 This means that all the sorting is done at the local recycling center, so you don't have to pre-sort ahead of time.

 - Fulton County - There is a long list of recycling services in Fulton County if you're looking to dispose of cans, cardboard and glass.
 Some recycling centers include the Sandy Springs Recycling Center and Keep Atlanta Beautiful Community Recycling.
 You can recycle Plastics 1, 2 and 5.

 - Dekalb County - If you live in Dekalb County, you can recycle aluminum cans, flattened cardboard boxes, tissue and paper towel cylinder cores, frozen food containers and Plastics 1-7.
 You can also recycle glass at specific drop-off locations.

 - Cobb County - Using the Keep Cobb Beautiful initiative, you can find a list of recycling resources for that county.
 You can recycle cardboard, cartons, plastic containers, aluminum, tin cans, glass jars and bottles.

 - Gwinnett County - Residents of Gwinnett County can recycle aluminum beverages and food containers, flattened cardboard boxes, paper grocery, shopping and lunch bags, paperboard and Plastics 1-7.